David-Way/david-way.github.io/content/blog/css-strategy/css-strategy.md

 ### Inline styles

-As the result of a highly specific JavaScript calculation
+Inline styles should be avoided as they are high in specificity and low in reusability.
+They should be reserved for applying the result of a highly specific JavaScript calculations.
+For example, as part of a positioning engine.

 ```jsx
 const {targetRef, styles} = usePosition();